Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{O}{ptical} communication systems need to increase their throughput in order to keep up with the growth of data traffic demand.
-In the liner region, optimization of the modulation formats using geometric or probabilistic constellation shaping can achieve capacity approaching throughput.
+In the linear region, optimization of the modulation formats using geometric or probabilistic constellation shaping can achieve capacity approaching throughput.
 Probabilistic constellation shaping (PCS) is a well established approach for increasing the throughput and providing rate adaptivity \cite{Bocherer_TCOM15}.
 However, it comes at the expense of increased transceiver complexity because it requires a distribution matcher and dematcher.
 Due to the serial nature of the distribution matcher, hardware efficient implementation could prove to be challenging for future systems in which a single carrier will transmit data rates above 1Tb/s \cite{Millar2019}.
 Also, the interplay of PCS and digital signal processing (DSP) can lead to deteriorated performance, especially in the case of the phase and frequency recovery \cite{barbosa2019phase}.
 In \cite{Mello_JLT2018}, it was demonstrated that for moderate to low signal-to-noise ratio (SNR) the quality of the phase estimation of the blind phase search (BPS) algorithm\cite{Pfau2009a} is degraded in the presence of PCS.
 Geometric constellation shaping (GCS) could prove to be a low-complexity alternative to PCS because it is directly compatible with the classical bit-interleaved coded modulation (BICM) and can be optimized with respect to existing DSP \cite{Jones2019}.
+However, it should still be mentioned that some low-complexity PCS algorithms have found their way in commercial DSP implementations, e.g. \cite{Jannu}.